jon-harper/jon-harper.github.io/docs/about.md

 ## Background

-I grew up surrounded by computers, as my mom has a desktop publishing/operations management business.
+I grew up surrounded by the computers of my mom's desktop publishing and operations management business.
 At sixteen, I knew the Microsoft Office suite, Photoshop, and how to maintain and troubleshoot a small business network.

 I studied Computer Science and Literature at UTD for several years.
 Life took me in another direction, but I continued to cultivate a love of C++ and problem solving.
 I spent several years studying and experimenting with UI/UX, iconography, and typography in my spare time.
 Later, I learned Python to handle quick projects and prototype new user interfaces.

 ## Interests

+### Software Development

-Aside from a passion for 3D printing, I enjoy following the growth and change of the C++ programming language standard, as well as the more abstract nuances of the language.
-I peruse [Stack Overflow](https://stackoverflow.com/users/4732082/jonspaceharper) still to find interesting problems and solutions.
+I enjoy following the growth and change of the C++ programming language standard, as well as the more abstract nuances of the language.
+I visit [Stack Overflow](https://stackoverflow.com/users/4732082/jonspaceharper) to find interesting problems and solutions.

+### General

 I am an avid fan of history, reading, and writing.

 ## Professional Experience